 - Practice in peace with the best headphones for guitar amps

 In this guide to the best beginner guitar amps, we offer plenty of top recommendations to get you started, plus a few expert pointers to help you find the right amplifier for your playing style, needs and budget.
-And if you’re new to guitar, also take a look at our round-up of the best beginner electric guitars and beginner guitar essentials.
+And if you’re new to guitar, be sure to also take a look at our round-up of the best beginner electric guitars and beginner guitar essentials.

 Best beginner guitar amps: Guitar World’s choice